google/pienoon/Readme.md

 When working directly with the source, you can generate the [Xcode][] project using [cmake][].
-For example, the following generates the Xcode project in the splat directory.
+For example, the following generates the Xcode project in the pie_noon directory.

-    cd splat
+    cd pie_noon
     cmake -G "Xcode"

 #### Building with [Xcode][]

--   Double-click on `splat/splat.xcodeproj` to open the project in [Xcode][].
+-   Double-click on `pie_noon/pie_noon.xcodeproj` to open the project in [Xcode][].
 -   Select "Product-->Build" from the menu.

 #### Executing the game

--   Select "splat" in `Scheme`, for example "splat-->My Mac 64-bit", from the combo box to the right of the "Run" button.
+-   Select "pie_noon" in `Scheme`, for example "pie_noon-->My Mac 64-bit", from
+    the combo box to the right of the "Run" button.
 -   Click the "Run" button.

 ### Building for Windows

-You can use [cmake][] to generate a [Visual Studio][] project for Splat on [Windows][].
+You can use [cmake][] to generate a [Visual Studio][] project for PieNoon on [Windows][].

 #### Version Requirements

-These are the minimum required versions for building Splat for Windows:
+These are the minimum required versions for building PieNoon for Windows:

 -   [Windows][]: 7
 -   [Visual Studio][]: 2010 or 2012